ARX-0/ARX-0/README.md

-I’m working in RTL coding/ GDSII design and VLSI design
+I’m working in RTL coding FPGA/ GDSII design and VLSI design

 I’m currently a prefinal year @ RMKEC, walking and wandering deeper into the world of digital design